rizahmeds/dsa/README.md

 # DSA
-Data Structures and Algorithm using Python
+Data Structures and Algorithm using python.